padvincenzo/lesson-player/README.md

 For any doubt or perplexity we can [discuss here](https://github.com/padvincenzo/lesson-player/discussions).

 ## Feedbacks
 To send me a feedback, just click on link ``Feedback`` and write anything (_watch out for language_).
 This will send me a mail containing what you have written.
-Only what you write will be stored, and none of the fields is required.
+What you write and your IP address will be stored, and none of the fields is required.

 ![Feedback_preview](img/screenshots/feedback.png)